-The project site is generally surrounded by agricultural land uses, including vineyards and grazing, with the nearest sensitive receptor (an off-site residence) located approximately 1,300 feet northwest of the proposed development area.
+The project site is generally surrounded by agricultural land uses, including vineyards and grazing, with the nearest sensitive receptor (an off-site residence) located approximately 640 feet north of the proposed development area.
+As identified above, the project would be required to implement fugitive dust mitigation (AQ-1) to reduce potential impacts related to PM10.
 Therefore, the project would not result in substantial air pollutant concentrations within close proximity to a sensitive receptor location and impacts would be less than significant.